authelia/authelia/docs/configuration/authentication/ldap.md

 ### base_dn

-Sets the base LDAP path for all LDAP queries.
+Sets the base distinguished name container for all LDAP queries.
 If your LDAP domain is example.com this is usually `dc=example,dc=com`, however you can fine tune this to be more specific for example to only include objects inside the authelia OU: `ou=authelia,dc=example,dc=com`.
+This is prefixed with the [additional_users_dn](#additional_users_dn) for user searches and [additional_groups_dn](#additional_groups_dn) for groups searches.

 ### username_attribute

-The LDAP attribute that maps to the username.
+The LDAP attribute that maps to the username in Authelia.

 ### additional_users_dn

-Additional LDAP path to append to the `base_dn` when searching for users.
+Additional LDAP path to append to the [base_dn](#base_dn) when searching for users.
 Useful if you want to restrict exactly which OU to get users from for either security or performance reasons.
 For example setting it to `ou=users,ou=people` with a base_dn set to `dc=example,dc=com` will mean user searches will occur in `ou=users,ou=people,dc=example,dc=com`.

 ### users_filter

 The LDAP filter to narrow down which users are valid.
-This is important to set correctly so you exclude disabled users.
+This is important to set correctly as to exclude disabled users.

 ### additional_groups_dn